 - temporary registration certificate (V379 or V379NI)

 When ordering your new number plates online, you can choose to have a flag or national identifier added.
 These are:

 - Cross of St Andrew - (aka the Saltire)

 The letters, or national identifiers, you can add are:

 - SCOTLAND, Scotland, SCO or Sco

 - WALES or Wales

 They must be placed on the left-hand side of the number plate.
 The supplier's website should make it easy and clear as to how your number plate must be laid out by law.
-Note that to drive your car in some countries (Spain, Cyprus or Malta) you must have a GB sticker, no matter what you add to your number plate.
+Note that to drive your car in some countries (Spain, Cyprus or Malta) you must have a UK sticker (formerly a GB sticker), no matter what you add to your number plate.